RootBugs/k4rn-portfolio/docs/DEVELOPMENT.md

 ### Testing
-- Write unit tests for new functionality
+- Write unit tests for new functionality  <!-- verify: cleanup -->